davestewart/alias-hq/README.md

 ## Abstract

-Path "aliases" are `@identifiers` that simplify unwieldy or lengthy file `imports`.
+Path "aliases" are special identifiers (starting with `@` or `~` ) that point to specific folders.

-Using them in your projects makes your code easier to read and maintain:
+Using them in your codebase makes your imports easier to read and maintain:

 ```js
 // from this